DooubleTap/armour/INSTALL.md

 now in this folder /home/armour/moose/: git clone https://github.com/empus/armour.git

+cd into: /home/armour/moose/armour/ (The result from the GIT CLONE)

-EDIT armour.sample.conf and save it as: moose-unet.conf (yes, same as your eggdrop.conf name)
+EDIT armour.sample.conf and save it as: moose-unet.conf (yes, same as your eggdrop.conf name one folder before)

 now, in /home/armour/moose/armour/ create the directory /db/  and in /db/ create /sql/